The farm life is a rewarding one in FS22

 Farming Simulator 22 is a simulation video game wherein you can raise crops and farm animals to earn a living.
 Developed by Giants Software, this 3D photo-realistic farming simulation game is part of the Farming Simulator game series and is the sequel to Farming Simulator 19.

-Similar to Ranch Simulator and Farm Manager 2018, Farming Simulator 22 offers realistic farming mechanics for its gameplay — from maintaining the entire life cycle of crops to yielding a good harvest.
-It adds various features to the franchise, like the all-new seasonal cycle, new crops, improved machines, and new maps.
+Similar to Ranch Simulator and Farm Manager 2018, Farming Simulator 22 delivers realistic farming mechanics throughout its gameplay, from managing the full life cycle of crops to producing a successful harvest.
+It introduces several new features to the franchise, including an all-new seasonal cycle, additional crops, enhanced machinery, and brand-new maps to explore.

 The farming saga continues with FS22

 In Farming Simulator 22, the core gameplay and tools available are still mostly the same as with the previous titles.
 However, there are three new crops here, as well as new machines and 34 real-life brands added to the game.
-The biggest update is the seasonal cycle, which lets you plant different crops and plan for the coming season in order to maximize your profits.
+The biggest update is the seasonal cycle, where you can plant different crops and plan for the coming season, maximizing your profits.
 There are even three new maps available.

 Just like in the previous games, you can do co-op multiplayer on a farm with your friends.
 The game even supports free community-created mods to elevate your gaming experience.
-This is on top of the numerous graphical and gameplay overhaul updates implemented.
+It is beyond the numerous graphical and gameplay overhaul updates.
 However, if you’re an old fan of the series, FS22 is not too impressive when compared to FS19 — most especially when it comes to mod content.

 What vehicles are going to be in FS 22?

 As mentioned, FS22 comes with a variety of machines and vehicles that you can control — and most of them are from real-life farming equipment brands.
-For vehicles, there are different truck models — like the Lector Crystal HD, Case Magnum AFS Connect Series, and Fendt Katana 650 — and brands such as Mack Trucks, Versatile, and McCormick.
+For vehicles, there are various truck models, including the Lector Crystal HD, Case Magnum AFS Connect Series, and Fendt Katana 650.
+It also includes new brands, such as Mack Trucks, Versatile, and McCormick.
 These now have gear shifting for a more realistic driving simulation.

 Aside from vehicles, you can also buy tractors and harvesters, as well as Heavy Goods Vehicles for transporting your products.
 There’s even a new tire brand, automatic header tilt and height controls, and new ground-working tools for your machines.
 These additions expand your gameplay opportunities alongside the ability to set up production chains for a more seamless farming experience.